-1 Introduction
+1 INTRODUCTION

-In this study, we explore the growth and welfare implications of monetary policy in a Schumpeterian economy with two vertically related sectors engaging in R&D investment subject to a cash-in-advance (CIA) constraint.
+In this study, we explore the growth and welfare implications of monetary policy in a Schumpeterian economy.
 Friedman (1969) proposed a famous monetary policy rule, known as the Friedman rule, according to which the optimal nominal interest rate is zero.
-Subsequently, there has been a large body of literature analyzing the optimality of Friedman rule in different economic environments.1 While zero-nominal-interest-rate targeting was merely a theoretical possibility before the 2008 global financial crisis, it has become almost a new normal since then.
-The short-term nominal interest rates in major developed economies, including the US, Euro zone, UK, and Japan, have persistently stayed at the near-zero level for over a decade now (see Huang et al. (2017) and Wu (2021)).
-This important phenomenon has generated even more interest in Friedman rule.
-Several recent studies have examined the (sub)optimality of Friedman rule by incorporating money demand into R&D-based growth models (e.g., Chu and Cozzi (2014) and Hori (2020)).
-The main purpose of this study is to explore the growth and welfare effects of Friedman rule in a multi-sector economy with CIA-constrained R&D activities.
+Subsequently, there has been a large body of literature analyzing the optimality of the Friedman rule in different economic environments.1 While zero-nominal-interest-rate targeting was merely a theoretical possibility before the 2008 global financial crisis, it has become almost a new normal since then.
+The short-term nominal interest rates in major developed economies, including the US, Euro zone, UK, and Japan, have persistently stayed at the near-zero level for over a decade now (see Huang, Yang, and Cheng 2017 and Wu 2021).
+This important phenomenon has generated even more interest in the Friedman rule.
+For example, Cochrane (2017, page 189) argues that the recent experience of an extended period of low interest and low inflation suggests that "we can live the Friedman (1969) rule and enjoy the Friedman optimal quantity of money."
+The main purpose of this study is to explore the growth and welfare effects of the Friedman rule in a multi-sector economy with CIA-constrained R&D activities in both the upstream and downstream sectors.

 Our two-sector endogenous growth model is motivated by two stylized facts.
 First, existing evidence shows strongly that both downstream and upstream firms actively engage in R&D activities.
 For example, Nelson (1986) finds that both upstream and downstream industries have significant contributions to the US R&D investment.
 McLaren (1999) and Banerjee and Lin (2003) document that innovations in the automobile sector in Japan and the US are conducted by both auto makers and auto parts suppliers.
 Pillai (2013) shows that new capital equipment invented by upstream semiconductor equipment firms like Nikon, Canon, and ASML allows microprocessor firms like Intel and AMD to develop higher performance microprocessors.
 More recently, Yang (2020) shows that in the US smartphone market, downstream handset makers (such as Samsung) build on innovations by upstream chipset firms (such as Qualcomm) to develop new hardware.
 Furthermore, our analysis in Section 5.1 using data from the US manufacturing industries shows that the R&D-to-assets ratios of upstream and downstream firms are similar.
-The traditional R&D-based endogenous growth models (for example, Romer (1990), Grossman and Helpman (1991), and Aghion and Howitt (1992)) consider research activities only in one sector.
+The traditional R&D-based endogenous growth models (for example, Romer 1990, Grossman and Helpman 1991, and Aghion and Howitt 1992) consider research activities only in one sector.
 This setting is not suitable for examining how policy affects resource allocation between R&D activities.